Prutserdt/dotfiles/README.md

-<!Dit is de ~/README.md file voor mijn dotfile bare Github repo/>
+<!Dit is de ~/README.md file voor mijn dotfile bare Github repo
-# :sparkles:Dotfiles:sparkles: repo, including my dwm build and my qmk Redox and Gergo keyboard configurations
+# :sparkles:Dotfiles:sparkles: repo
 Here I store the :sparkles:dotfiles:sparkles: of my GNU/Linux system plus some other stuff.

-Some of my dotfiles are: alacritty, newsboat, vifm, vim.
+My config of qtile, a hackable tiling window manager written in python, can be found [here](https://github.com/Prutserdt/dotfiles/tree/master/.config/qtile/config.py).

 My build of dwm, a dynamic window manager, can be found [here](https://github.com/Prutserdt/dotfiles/tree/master/.config/suckless/dwm).

-This typically how my desktop looks like:
+This typically is how my desktop looks like, minimal and boring:
 ![productivity](dwm2.jpg)

 The qmk configurations of the ortholinear ergonomic split keyboards Redox and Gergo are living [here](https://github.com/Prutserdt/dotfiles/tree/master/Stack/qmk_configurations).